-* Send a letter of interest detailing why you would like to come to Dogwood, what you would like to learn, and how you plan to apply that knowledge.
+Send a letter of interest detailing why you would like to come to Dogwood, what you would like to learn, and how you plan to apply that knowledge.
 Please include your experience with animals, people with disabilities, animal assisted therapy, assistance dogs, and any related experiences or projects.
 Include the potential dates for the rotation, all of your contact information, and your university or organization coordinators contact information.
-Also let us know if you would like to rent a room, or need assistance with finding other accommodations.
+Please address each of the bullet points above, and ensure your university is agreeable.
 Transportation in Albuquerque and surrounding areas is not always available.
 If you will not be bringing a car, let us know.

 If you are able to meet the above criteria, and your letter of interest is strong, you will be contacted for a virtual interview with Dogwood via SKYPE.
 The interview may include an OT, actual clients, other interns, volunteers or dog trainers.

 ** Dogwood publishes articles, intervention strategies, and offers workshops locally and internationally.
 Each intern is expected to contribute to a project for Dogwood and may have the opportunity to be published as a co-author or to co-present workshops.
 We hope to offer interns opportunities to develop professionally.